CivicaDigital/NodeJsDojo/README.md

 console.log(mA.notLoadedValue);
 ```

 If you run `node moduleA.js`, you will see that `123` and `undefined` are logged to the console.
-Node will share a partial exports object to any module that requires it in the case of a circular dependencies.
+Node will share a *partial* exports object to any module that requires it in the case of a circular dependencies.
+So, in the above example, `circularModuleA`'s `exports` object contains `loadedValue`.

+In other words, the `exports` object will contain everything that was available at the time of it being required thus allowing transitive dependencies to be loaded even when they would cause cycles.

 # Pop quiz #1

 Time for your first quiz!
-You can find the answers in the appendix at the end of this training course.
+[You can click here for the answers](#pop-quiz-1-answers) (no cheating!)

 1. Which of these modules is included in Node.js and can be used to create a web server?